miyakawataku/fluent-plugin-nsca/README.md

   * The name of the monitored host.
   * The corresponding property in the Nagios configuration is `host_name` property in a `host` definition.
+  * Limited to the maximum 64 bytes.
 * Service description
   * The name of the monitored service.
   * The corresponding property in the Nagios configuration is `service_description` property in a `service` definition.
+  * Limited to the maximum 128 bytes.
 * Return code
   * The severity of the service status.
   * 0 (OK), 1 (WARNING), 2 (CRITICAL) or 3 (UNKNOWN).
 * Plugin output
   * A description of the service status.
+  * Limited to the maximum 512 bytes.

 The destination of checks
 are identified by the pair of the host name and the service description.